DapoAdeola/FIFA21-Dataset-Data-Cleaning-with-SQL/README.md

 ```

 ### 8. Cleaning the Value, Wage, and Release_clause columns
 All three columns exhibit issues, as evident from the previous descriptions.
-Hence, to enable aggregation, it's necessary to convert the values to float data type, eliminate the currency sign, and substitute the letters "M" and "K" with their respective equivalents denoting millions and thousands.
+Hence, to enable aggregation, we remove the decimal places also it's necessary to convert the values to float data type, eliminate the currency sign, and substitute the letters "M" and "K" with their respective equivalents denoting millions and thousands. we also remove all spaces.
+Removing the decimal places.
 ```sql
 UPDATE [dbo].[fifa21 raw data v2]
 SET Value = REPLACE(Value, '.', ' ');